guysqr/release-machine-workshop/prerequisites.md

 ### Enable bash on Windows

-There is a bash script in the next section, so make sure you can run bash scripts.
+There is a bash script in the next section, so if you're on Windows, make sure you can run bash scripts.
 [Here's a guide](https://www.howtogeek.com/249966/how-to-install-and-use-the-linux-bash-shell-on-windows-10/) on how to do that.